-Rittos: There are more than a dozen ‘Rittos’ on the menu, including the classic Burgeritto, which is a bacon cheeseburger with American cheese, lettuce, tomato, mayo, and ketchup rolled in a flour tortilla.
-Another popular option is the vegan Mediterritto that has house-made garlic hummus, tabouli, lettuce, tomato, onion, black olives, and roasted red peppers wrapped in a flour tortilla.
+Rittos: There are more than a dozen ‘rittos’ on the menu, including the classic Burgeritto, which is a bacon cheeseburger with American cheese, lettuce, tomato, mayo, and ketchup rolled in a flour tortilla.
+Another popular option is the vegan Mediterritto with house-made garlic hummus, tabouli, lettuce, tomato, onion, black olives, and roasted red peppers wrapped in a flour tortilla.

-Finger Foods: The hot wings are super crispy wings with buffalo sauce.
-Customers can also choose from BBQ, cajun, teriyaki, and habenyaki flavor.
-The latter, a favorite of Rebecco’s, is a super spicy combination of teriyaki glaze and habanero peppers.
+Finger Foods: The hot wings are super crispy with buffalo sauce.
+Customers can also choose from BBQ, Cajun, teriyaki, and habenyaki flavor — the last, a favorite of Rebecco’s, is a super-spicy combination of teriyaki glaze and habanero peppers.

 Pittsburgers: The Cheeseburger Pittsburger has half a loaf of Italian bread, a cheeseburger, french fries, and coleslaw all in one huge sandwich.
 It is important to know that this menu item is only served with all its ingredients — no special subtractions to the order.
 Ingredients can be added to it, though.